ektich/rndbase/docs/schema.md

 number of industries.
 There are also harbours and warehouses from where goods can be picked up.
 Each city also has a landmark.

+### Industries
-Each industry should be represented by a document in the "industries" collection.
+Each industry should be represented by a document in the _industries_ collection.
 It should have a name that identifies the industry, and location (encoded as a compas point: 'n', 's', 'e', 'w' etc).
 To help with translations, for each language there should be a sub-document,